Close

 About officer school

-Officer school spans from 9 1/2 – 12 weeks, depending on your branch of service.
-During that time, you will begin to develop the qualities of an officer, including military bearing, teamwork and the ability to perform under pressure and adverse conditions.
+Officer school is nine to 12 weeks, depending on your branch of service.
+Training focuses on military bearing, teamwork and performance under pressure and adverse conditions.
+Curricula vary by service branch but generally include:

-• Academic classes in military subjects, leadership and ethics, and others
+• Academic instruction in military subjects, leadership and ethics

 • Military training, including inspections and drills

-Learn more about Officer Training School and Officer Candidate School by service branch.
+Learn more about officer training by service branch.

 Other paths to becoming a military officer